maletta/whatsapp-tltr-bot/readme.md

 - Analyzes group conversations on WhatsApp.
 - Generates a summary of the main discussions and topics covered.
 - Customizable and extensible to meet the specific needs of the group.
+- Transform image into stickers.
+- Send Jokes and Fun Facts.

 ## Getting Started